 HAPPY SPRING CLEANING

-As we move deeper into spring, or kapha season, use this transitional time to be in and listen to your physical body.
-Notice if you are feeling stagnant, lethargic, have dull skin, brittle nails or indigestion.
+As we move deeper into spring, or kapha season, use this transitional time to tune in and listen to your physical body.
+Notice if you are feeling stagnant, lethargic or melancholy, or if you have dull skin, brittle nails or indigestion.
 These can all be signs of ama accumulating in the colon.

 If you are ready to try a method of daily, gentle detoxification, commit to incorporating Triphala churna into your dinacharya or daily Ayurvedic rituals.
 We assure you that this ancient Ayurvedic formula will not steer you wrong.
 Stay tuned this month for more ways you can incorporate Triphala into your day and experience radiant, lasting beauty!